infn-datacloud/webapp-rgw/docs/contrib/gitlab-ci.md

 # GitLab CI/CD Pipeline

-This repository utilizes
+This repository makes usage of
 [GitLab's CI/CD Pipelines](https://docs.gitlab.com/ee/ci/pipelines/)
-to build the artifacts to be deployed, and empowers the [semantic-release](https://semantic-release.gitbook.io/semantic-release/) tool to manage semantic versioning.
+to build the artifacts to be deployed, and empowers the [semantic-release](https://semantic-release.gitbook.io/semantic-release/) tool for semantic versioning.
-The pipeline runs at each push to build and test the artifacts.
+The CI pipeline it triggered by every push to all branches, running tests and the artifacts.

 ## Docker Images

-Pipeline's artifacts are two docker images (frontend and backend) that are pushed on the Baltig's internal
+Pipeline's artifacts consists in two docker images (frontend and backend) that are pushed on the Baltig's internal
 [Container Registry](https://baltig.infn.it/infn-cloud/webapp-rgw/container_registry/)

-Images are tagged accordingly with the name of the branch that triggered the pipeline, for example, if you are working on the branch named `awesome-feature`, each push will trigger the pipeline that will produces the following images
+Images are tagged as the name of the branch that triggered the pipeline.
+If you are working on the branch named `awesome-feature`, each push to origin will run the pipeline, producing the following images

 - `webapp-rgw/webapp:awesome-feature`
 - `webapp-rgw/backend:awesome-feature`

-> **Note** that a new push il overwrite those tags.
+> **Note** that a new push will overwrite those tags.

 This is true for all branches different from `main` and `dev`.
-Since pushes on `main` and `dev` generate new release or pre-release, respectively, as discussed in the [versioning guide](git-workflow.md#versioning), the images tags will be the new versions.
-For example, if a push to the `dev` branch produces the new version `v0.20.1-dev.3`, the docker images will be tagged as
+Since pushes to (`dev`)/`main` and `dev` generate new (pre-)release as discussed in the [versioning guide](git-workflow.md#versioning), the images tags will correspond to the new version.
+For example, pushes to `dev` will produce the `v0.20.1-dev.3` pre-release and the docker images

 ```
 webapp-rgw/webapp:v0.20.1-dev.3
 webapp-rgw/backend:v0.20.1-dev.3
 ```

-In addition, the `latest-dev` tag will be updated to point the new tag corresponding to the last version, i.e.:
+In addition, the `latest-dev` tag is updated to point to the new tag corresponding to the last version, i.e:

 ```
 webapp-rgw/webapp:latest-dev   ->   webapp-rgw/webapp:v0.20.1-dev.3
 webapp-rgw/backend:latest-dev  ->   webapp-rgw/backend:v0.20.1-dev.3
 ```

-Similarly, a push on the`main` branch, that will produce the, for example, the `v0.20.1` version, will generate the following images
+Similarly, a push to the`main` branch will produce, for example, the `v0.20.1` release and the following images

 ```
 webapp-rgw/webapp:v0.20.1